 Individual ad featuring restaurants or food (fast food to fine dining to supermarkets), entertainment, events, and/or sports.
-Published in print only, half-page or larger; black & white or color.
+Published in print only, any size, black & white or color.

 Individual ad featuring retail merchandise.
-Published in print only, half-page or larger; black & white or color.
+Published in print only, any size, black & white or color.

 Individual ad featuring non-retail business such as tourism, hotel/travel, banks, funeral homes, health clubs, gyms, companies or services or political campaigns.
-Published in print only, half-page or larger; black & white or color.
+Published in print only, any size, black & white or color.